Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response headers

 Table below only applies if the request header `Accept: application/octet-stream` is present.
-Otherwise it returns with the [Default](#Response-headers) response headers.
+Otherwise, it returns with the [Default](#Response-headers) response headers.

 | key                         | value                      | description                                                                                   |
 |-----------------------------|----------------------------|-----------------------------------------------------------------------------------------------|